Overview

 The only 100% safe method is to NEVER look through your optics (or binoculars).

-To see what exposure choices are legal for each of the phenomenon I provide a tool that can be accessed under Camera->Exposure Calculator.
+To see what exposure choices are legal for each of the phenomenon I provide a tool that can be accessed under Camera->Demonstrate Exposures.
 For each phenomenon I present one of my photos as a sample image with its true exposure.
 You can then explore which exposures are legal for different camera settings.
 I think you will agree the ones the tools says are overexposed are and vice versa.

 Burst Capture